 Tip 8: Embrace humility

-We tend to think success or failure is due to factors within our control.
-Often there are external forces and randomness.
+We tend to think success or failure signifies factors within our control.
+Often external forces and randomness play a role.
 We must use care in not believe our own hype.
 We can’t account for the factors.
-The simplest explanation with less assumptions.
-Unforseen things happen that are not anyone’s fault.
+The simplest explanation with fewer assumptions.
+Unforeseen things happen that are not anyone’s fault.

 Tip 9: Take risks